giampierosalvi/TimeMyTalk/README.md

 3) start `TimeMyTalk.py` and make it full screen (press `f`)
 4) sit in the audience with the wireless keyboard to set, start and stop the timer

 You can either control the tool with the mouse and buttons (press `c` to make them visible), or use the keyboard (see the instructons in `TimeMyTalk.py` for details).
-A number of predefined talk lenghts have been included to simplify the use.
+Three preset talk lenghts have been included to simplify the use (select them with the keys `1`, `2`, and `3`).
 You can easily modify the lenghts, if you need to.